This section covers the structure of a novel project.

-Novel File Layout¶
+Novel Document Layout¶

 Some layouts do have implications on how the project is exported.
-Files with layout Title Page and Partition have all headings and text centred, while the Unnumbered layout disables the automatic chapter numbering feature for everything contained within it.
+Documents with layout Title Page and Partition have all headings and text centred, while the Unnumbered layout disables the automatic chapter numbering feature for everything contained within it.
 The latter is convenient for Prologue and Epilogue type chapters.